Kav-K/GPTDiscord/README.md

 <img src="https://i.imgur.com/HqFSFcc.png"/>

 </p>

-SUPPORT SERVER FOR BOT SETUP: https://discord.gg/WvAHXDMS7Q (You can NOT use the bot here, it is for setup support ONLY)

 # Recent Notable Updates
 - **Allow each individual user to enter their own API Key!** - Each request that a user makes will be made using their own API key!
 Check out the User-Input API Key section in this README for more details.